Albums You Must Hear Before You Die…Or Not (1979–1980)

 Steve Winwood – Arc Of A Diver (1980)

 This guy is one of the most talented musicians on the planet.
 His previous work in Blind Faith, Traffic, and the Spencer Davis Group is undeniable.
-Arc of a Diver marked Winwood’s re-self-re-invention as the white Stevie Wonder; a musician capable of (and compelled to) playing every instrument himself; and signals the beginning of a prolific and profitable solo career in the adult contemporary format.
-There were times in Winwood’s career where he rocked; just not after 1977.
-That said, the album is as well-crafted and produced as any other record made in 1980, i.e. it’s soft rock.
-Shitty soft rock.
+Arc of a Diver marked Winwood’s second reinvention as the white Stevie Wonder.
+A musician capable of (and compelled to) playing every instrument himself, signaling a prolific and profitable solo career in the adult contemporary format.
+There were times in Winwood’s career when he rocked, just not after 1977.
+Arc Of A Diver heads directly into the wash.

 Talking Heads – Remain In Light (1980)